Silvano315/PyTorch-CNN-for-food-image-classification-system/README.md

 Preprocessing pipeline was implemented using the `Albumentations` library, chosen for its efficiency and wide range of image augmentation techniques.
 The pipeline includes:

-1. Resizing: All images are resized to 224x224 pixels to standardize input for our models.
+1. Resizing: All images are resized to 224x224 pixels to standardize input for these models.
 2. Normalization: Images are normalized using mean and standard deviation values of (0.5, 0.5, 0.5) for each channel.

 For data augmentation, I implemented a conservative approach to avoid over-distorting the food images: